JMADIL/Minitalk/README.md

 sigaddset();

-	-This function allows you to add a signal to signal set (takes two arguments: a pointer to a set of 	signals and the number of the signal to add to the set)
+	-This function allows you to add a signal to a signal set (takes two arguments: a pointer to a set of 	signals and the number of the signal to add to the set)

 	- Prototype : int sigaddset(sigset_t *set, int signum);